101 Email Signature Templates

 Consistency across the organization

-An email signature doesn’t have to wildly creative, but it does need to be consistent.
+An email signature design doesn’t have to wildly creative, but it does need to be consistent.
 Every employee needs to use the same design and format, not matter where they are sending emails to.

 The best way to do this is let your IT department take email signature control away from employees by either visiting their desks individually to add signatures manually or using a third party solution.